Emerald Ash Borer

 Treatments

-The Albert Lea City Council recently accepted the lowest bid from Maier Tree and Lawn of Rochester for treating ash trees on city property.
-Maier Tree and Lawn will also offer the bid price of $8 per inch of diameter at breast height (4.5 feet from the ground) to property owners in Albert Lea.
-Residents need to contact the firm by the end of July for the bid price.
+The Albert Lea City Council accepted the lowest bid from Maier Tree and Lawn of Rochester 2024 for treating ash trees on City property.
+Residents may contact Maier Tree and Lawn to ask about receiving the same bid price as the City.

 City residents may dispose of ash wood at no charge